Ultra-high vacuum: Outgassing

 Outgassing is a problem for UHV systems.
 Outgassing can occur from two sources: surfaces and bulk materials.
-Outgassing from bulk materials is minimized by selection of materials with low vapor pressures (such as glass, stainless steel, and ceramics) for everything inside the system.
+Outgassing from bulk materials is minimized by selection of materials with low vapor pressures (such as glass, titanium, certain [304 and 316] stainless steel, and ceramics) for everything inside the system.
+Although it is cost-prohibitive, titanium is the ideal material for metal chambers, because it has outgassing rates several orders of magnitude lower than any non-heat-treated stainless steel.
 Materials which are not generally considered absorbent can outgas, including most plastics and some metals.
 For example, vessels lined with a highly gas-permeable material such as palladium (which is a high-capacity hydrogen sponge) create special outgassing problems.

 Outgassing from surfaces is a subtler problem.
 At extremely low pressures, more gas molecules are adsorbed on the walls than are floating in the chamber, so the total surface area inside a chamber is more important than its volume for reaching UHV.
 Water is a significant source of outgassing because a thin layer of water vapor rapidly adsorbs to everything whenever the chamber is opened to air.
 Water evaporates from surfaces too slowly to be fully removed at room temperature, but just fast enough to present a continuous level of background contamination.
 Removal of water and similar gases generally requires baking the UHV system at 200 to 400 C while vacuum pumps are running.
 During chamber use, the walls of the chamber may be chilled using liquid nitrogen to reduce outgassing further.

 Bake-out

 In order to reach low pressures, it is often useful to heat the entire system above 100 C for many hours (a process known as bake-out) to remove water and other trace gases which adsorb on the surfaces of the chamber.
 This may also be required upon "cycling" the equipment to atmosphere.
 This process significantly speeds up the process of outgassing, allowing low pressures to be reached much faster.
 After baking, to prevent humidity from getting back into the system after it is exposed to atmospheric pressure, a nitrogen gas flow that creates a small positive pressure can be maintained to keep the system dry.
+Stainless steel parts can be heat treated at 900 °C for more than 24 hours to achieve much lower outgassing rates.

 System design

 Pumping

 There is no single vacuum pump that can operate all the way from atmospheric pressure to ultra-high vacuum.
 Instead, a series of different pumps is used, according to the appropriate pressure range for each pump.
 In the first stage, a roughing pump clears most of the gas from the chamber.
-This is followed by one or more vacuum pumps that operate at low pressures.
-Pumps commonly used in this second stage to achieve UHV include:
+This is followed by a turbomolecular pump, and then by one or more vacuum pumps that operate at UHV pressures.
+Pumps commonly used in this third stage to achieve UHV include: